 WHERE TO STAY

-The pastoral Bernardus Lodge and Spa is the prefect vantage point to experience the Monterey Peninsula.
+The pastoral Bernardus Lodge and Spa is the perfect vantage point to experience the Monterey Peninsula.
 Located about 10 miles inland from the coast, the lodge is a luxurious retreat nestled in between the hills of the Carmel Valley.
-Suites and cabins overlook a putting green and fire pits.
+Suites and villas overlook bocce courts and fire pits.
 A fantastic restaurant and a full-service spa are on the grounds.
 It’s easy to slip into one of the lodge’s spacious suites, replete with fireplace, and disappear from the world, which makes the spot a popular destination for corporate retreats and honeymoons alike.

 If you’re looking for lodging that captures that classic feel of Carmel, then it is difficult to match the class and style of La Playa Carmel.
 Perhaps the most famous hotel on the peninsula, La Playa Carmel is a hundred-year-old mansion that was converted to a hotel in 1915, and is perfectly situated a quick walk to the beach and the shops of historic Carmel.
 Lush grounds, historic architecture, a comfortable dining patio, and old world service all contribute to the creaky romantic charm.